Using mesh movement to optimise the mesh for PDE solution

 ../_images/monge_ampere_helmholtz-monitor.jpg

-rtol = 1.0e-03 if test else 1.0e-08
+rtol = 1.0e-08

 mover = MongeAmpereMover(mesh, monitor, method="quasi_newton", rtol=rtol)